 OP = Overall Position (QLD school leavers), SR = Selection Rank (mature age students), ATAR = Australian Tertiary Admission Rank

 If you have English as your second language (international or domestic students born outside of Australia, Canada, NZ, UK, Ireland, South Africa or USA), you need to meet different English language proficiency requirements depending on the level of study and/or course you wish to undertake.
 Click here for more details.

 Fees and scholarships

-Degree-level students should check their Offer of Admission to confirm the type of place they have been offered as this determines which fees apply to their enrolment.
+Degree-level students should check their Offer Letter to confirm the type of place they have been offered as this determines which fees apply to their enrolment.
 Students offered

 - Commonwealth supported places are liable to pay Student Contributions;